unleashit/Universal-React-Redux-Node-Postgres-Portfolio/readme.md

 `npm run stats` analyzes dependencies and runs webpack-bundle-analyzer

 ### Administration and Login
 To access the admin to manage chats or the portfolio, you need to add a user and then elevate its access level.
 To create a user, just go to `/signup` and create it.
-To elevate the user, log into the DB with `npm run docker:attach:db` and change the access level of your new user to 3.
+To elevate the user, log into the DB with `npm run docker:attach:db` and change the `accesslevel` field of your new user to 3.
 Now you can login at `/login` with the user and have administrator access to the control panel.

 One caveat with the portfolio that I plan on fixing on some rainy day: you must run `npm run build` in the terminal after you add projects before their images will display.
 Webpack is needed for now to optimize and copy the uploaded images to the dist folder.